tymoshchuk19/iot/README.md

 # iot

-Subsilia -> is webserver that recieves http requests.
+Subsilia -> it's webserver that recieves http requests.

-Signal -> is a program thats is runing on the pi subscribing a mqtt server.
+Signal -> it's a program thats is runing on the api subscribing a mqtt server.